They say getting the best reception is more art than science, but there are some great tools that provide the hard data you need.

 The signal report shows a list of the available TV stations for your area, arranged in order of highest to lowest signal strength.

-- Stations in the green band at the top are sufficiently close that you can pick them up with an indoor antenna
+- Stations in the green band at the top are sufficiently close (and their signals strong enough) that you can pick them up with an indoor antenna

 - Next, yellow stations require a more elevated antenna in the attic, as these signals are further away or are weakened by known interference factors